J

 Objective

-To create an inclusive and responsive App that increases the motivation of users to take the public transportation by rewarding local social projects.
+To create an inclusive and responsive App that increases the motivation of users to take public transportation by rewarding local social projects.

 Time Frame: March 2022 – March 2023